 The resources have been created by classroom teachers and educational professionals and were originally created for classroom based activities but are perfect for exploration at home.
 These resources have been created by Helen Appleyard, Lynn Wells and Lynsey Dick.

-The shorts are all selections from the Shorts for Wee Ones packages which have been classified as G and with a recommended age of 3-8 years (approximately).
+All films have been classified G and have a recommended age of 3-8 years (approximately).

 Lambs: Mum and Dad Sheep are proud of their new lamb even though he is a little different in more ways than one - when he opens his mouth, a ‘moo’ not a ‘baa’ comes out.